Moris-shi/FUS-Robotic-Manipulator/README.md

 CAD file section contains all files of robot compoents in .stl format

-Code section contains the required Arduino codes for the project
+Robot Code section contains the required Arduino codes for the project